 Day Trip, Stay The Night or Base Yourself in Granada?

 Granada as a base for your trip?
 Depends on how you are arriving in the region.
 If you are flying into Malaga, Granada is under two hours by bus from Malaga airport (there's a direct bus too).
 Read more about how to get from Malaga to Granada.

 It's easy to do Day Trips from Granada, particularly to Seville and Cordoba.
 However, Seville deserves more than just a day trip.

 Where to Stay in Granada

-For many, Seville is the best city in Andalusia.
-For me, Granada just edges it out for the wow factor of a few specific things, but there is no disputing that Seville has a lot more than Granada.
+For many, Seville is the best city in Andalusia, and there is no disputing that Seville has a lot more than Granada.

 What to Do in Seville

 Barrio Santa Cruz, Macarena, and Triana are the three top neighborhoods to explore on your trip to Seville.
-The cathedral, with its Moorish Giralda tower, is a fascinating mix of cultures, let alone architectural styles.
+The cathedral, with its Moorish Giralda tower, is a fascinating mix of cultures and architectural styles.